What-dev/Sultan_KernelSU_SUSFS/README.md

-# Wild Kernels for Android
+# Wild Kernels for Android With Changed Uname

 ## Your warranty is no longer valid!